 Debt Service Reserve Subaccount Securing the 2012A through 2021B Bonds - The Outstanding 2012A through 2021B Bonds are secured by a subaccount in the Debt Service Reserve Account (the "Subaccount").
-The Subaccount is currently funded by cash and U.S. Treasury investments in the amount of approximately \$158.3 million.
-As a result of the refunding of the Refunded Bonds and reduction in the Annual Debt Service Requirement, the Debt Service Reserve Requirement will be reduced to approximately \$142.4 million, or approximately \$16.0 million less than the current funding level.
-These excess funds will be withdrawn from the Subaccount and deposited to the Escrow Deposit Trust Fund.
+The Subaccount is currently funded by cash and U.S. Treasury investments in the amount of approximately \$141.4 million, which represents 125% of the average Annual Debt Service Requirement for the current and succeeding Fiscal Years on the Outstanding 2012A through 2021B Bonds, plus accrued investment earnings.
 The Resolution permits, but does not require, the reduction of the Debt Service Reserve Requirement to zero on the 2018A through 2021B Bonds, at which time the Registered Owners of such Bonds would no longer have any claim on the Subaccount.
 At this time, there are no plans to reduce the Debt Service Reserve Requirement for the 2018A through 2021B Bonds.
+As a result of the refunding of the Refunded Bonds and reduction in the Annual Debt Service Requirement, the Debt Service Reserve Requirement will be reduced by approximately \$15.5 million.
+These excess funds will be withdrawn from the Subaccount and deposited to the Escrow Deposit Trust Fund.
+Following the issuance of

-Amounts for Fiscal Years 2018 through 2022 are actual.
-Projections for Fiscal Years 2023 through 2028 are based on the Revenue Estimating Conference estimates of STTF revenue, adjusted by the Department to reflect the statutory percentage reserved for public transportation projects, exempt revenues, the Department's share of documentary stamps, and interest earnings and miscellaneous revenues from the Department's cash forecast based on the Tentative Work Program Plan with August 2022 Revenue Estimating Conference estimates of the STTF.
+Amounts for Fiscal Years 2019 through 2023 are actual.
+Projected STTF receipts available and Prior Lien Obligations for Fiscal Years 2024 through 2029 are based on the January 2024 Revenue Estimating Conference estimates of STTF revenue, adjusted by the Department to reflect the statutory percentage reserved for public transportation projects, exempt revenues, the Department's share of documentary stamps, interest earnings, and miscellaneous revenues from the Department's cash forecast based on the Tentative Work Program Plan.
+Projected O&M Payments for Fiscal Years 2024 through 2029 come from the Traffic and Earnings Report, attached hereto as Appendix A.

-Amounts for Fiscal Years 2018 through 2022 are actual.
-Projections for Fiscal Years 2023 through 2028 are based on the Department's cash forecast which is based on the Tentative Work Program Plan with August 2022 Revenue Estimating Conference estimates of the STTF.
-Prior Lien Obligations include debt service payments on Right-of-Way Acquisition and Bridge Construction Bonds, Federal Highway Reimbursement Revenue Bonds (Indirect GARVEEs), certain Seaport Bonds, Florida Department of Transportation Financing Corporation bonds, State Infrastructure Bank repayments pledged for debt service, Public-Private Partnership Concession Agreements and Design Build Finance Agreements, Authority Operations and Maintenance loans, Renewal and Replacement loans under Lease-Purchase Agreements, Transportation Infrastructure Finance and Innovation Act of 1998 (TIFIA) loan repayments, and Turnpike Enterprise Toll Facilities Revolving Trust Fund and Operation and Maintenance loans.
+2 Prior Lien Obligations include debt service payments on Right-of-Way Acquisition and Bridge Construction Bonds, Federal Highway Reimbursement Revenue Bonds (Indirect GARVEEs), certain Seaport Bonds, Florida Department of Transportation Financing Corporation bonds, State Infrastructure Bank repayments pledged for debt service, Public-Private Partnership Concession Agreements and Design Build Finance Agreements, Authority Operations and Maintenance loans, Renewal and Replacement loans under Lease-Purchase Agreements, Transportation Infrastructure Finance and Innovation Act of 1998 loan repayments, and Turnpike Enterprise Toll Facilities Revolving Trust Fund and Operation and Maintenance loans.

-Amounts for Fiscal Years 2018 through 2022 are actual.
-Amounts for Fiscal Years 2023 through 2028 are projections from the Traffic and Earnings Report, attached hereto as Appendix A. In Fiscal Year 2021, the Enterprise advanced \$125 million to the STTF, which reduced its reimbursements to the STTF for payments made for Cost of Operation and Cost of Maintenance by \$25 million in Fiscal Years 2021 and 2022 and will reduce its reimbursements by \$25 million per year in each Fiscal Year from 2023 through 2025; such reductions discussed in "SECURITY FOR THE BONDS - Payment of Cost of Operation and Cost of Maintenance from the STTF" are not reflected in the table above.
+3 Amounts shown for Fiscal Years 2021 through 2025 do not reflect reductions to the Enterprise's reimbursements to the STTF for payments made for Cost of Operation and Cost of Maintenance of \$25 million in each Fiscal Year from Fiscal Year 2021 through 2025.
+See "SECURITY FOR THE BONDS - Payment of Cost of Operation and Cost of Maintenance from the STTF" above.